-Jasmine Core is a behavior-driven development (BDD) testing framework for JavaScript.
-It provides a clean and intuitive syntax for writing test cases and assertions, making it easy to create and maintain test suites.
-Jasmine Core offers features like spies, mocks, and asynchronous testing support, allowing developers to thoroughly test their code.
+Jasmine Core is a behavior-driven development (BDD) testing framework for JavaScript that focuses on simplicity and readability.
+It provides a clean syntax for writing test cases and assertions, making it easy to define and organize test suites.
+Jasmine Core also includes a built-in test runner that allows for easy execution and reporting of test results.

-Jest is a delightful JavaScript testing framework with a focus on simplicity and efficiency.
-It is widely used for testing JavaScript code, including React applications, with features like snapshot testing, mocking, and code coverage reporting.
-Jest provides an intuitive API for writing tests and running them in parallel, making it fast and reliable for test-driven development.
+Jest is a delightful JavaScript testing framework with a focus on simplicity and ease of use.
+It is widely used for testing JavaScript code, including React applications, Node.js projects, and more.
+Jest provides a zero-configuration setup, making it easy to get started with testing right away.
+It offers features like snapshot testing, mocking, code coverage, and parallel test execution.

 Alternatives: